I should be a large image.

 Cytisus scoparius + similar species

 Scotch broom and related species are evergreen shrubs with bright yellow flowers.
-These pea-family shrubs fix nitrogen, which helps them to invade disturbed areas.
+These pea-family shrubs fix nitrogen.
+This helps them to invade disturbed areas.
 Take action to control this invasive weed.

 Butterfly bush infestation in a neglected urban area